NativeScript/docs/content/guide/native-code/android.md

 :::tip Note

-If using TypeScript, you may need to [generate typings](/guide/native-code/generate-types), or alternatively declare the top level package name as `any`, e.g.
+When using TypeScript, you may need to [generate typings](/guide/native-code/generate-typings), or alternatively declare the top level package name as `any`.

 ```typescript
 declare const com: any
 ```

 :::